This Marvel character first appeared in 1978. It was just a goofy concept (disco guy on rocket skates) that wasn’t meant to be around for long.

 - A full-body crash suit.
 It had heavy goggles – and even a rebreather.

 - Holsters for at least two lanes’ worth of caltrops (tyre-piercing tacks).

 - Wrist-mounted laser cutters, capable of burning through an armoured car’s body.
 A large hole could be cut into such a truck within 30 seconds or so.
 A short blast (one or two seconds) will destroy a midsize car.
 He was an excellent shot with those.

 In 2009, two additional weapons are seen :

-He may already have had the wrist blades in 1986, since there was no need to deploy them.
+He may already have had the wrist blades in 1986, since there was no need to deploy them during this appearance.

-Since he didn’t use his lasers at all, the missiles may have been a replacement.
-He likely wasn’t buried with his lasers, and the Hood’s mob may have been reluctant to replace such an expensive weapon system for a disposable undead servant.
+Since in 2009 he didn’t use his lasers at all, the missiles may have been a replacement.
+He likely wasn’t buried with his lasers.
+And the Hood’s mob may have been reluctant to replace such an expensive weapon system for a disposable undead servant.